marcy-terui/jeffy/README.md

 - `schedule`: Decorator for schedule event. just captures correlation id before main process.

 - `sqs`: Decorator for sqs event.
-Automaticlly divide 'Records' for making it easy to treat it inside main process of Lambda.
+Automaticlly divide"Records" for making it easy to treat it inside main process of Lambda.

 - `dynamodb_stream`: Decorator for Dynamodb stream event.
-Automatically divide 'Records' for making it easy to treat it inside main process of Lambda.
+Automatically divide"Records" for making it easy to treat it inside main process of Lambda.

 - `kinesis_stream`: Decorator for Kinesis stream event.
-Automatically divide 'Records' for making it easy to treat it inside main process of Lambda.
+Automatically divide"Records" for making it easy to treat it inside main process of Lambda.

 - `sns`: Decorator for SNS event.
-Automatically divide 'Records' for making it easy to treat it inside main process of Lambda.
+Automatically divide"Records" for making it easy to treat it inside main process of Lambda.

 - `s3`: Decorator for S3 event.
 Automatically parse object body stream to Lambda.

 - `api`: Decorator for API Gateway event.
-Automatically parse string if the 'body' can be parsed as Dictionary.
+Automatically parse string if the"body" can be parsed as Dictionary.
 Automatically returs 500 error if unexpected error happens.

 Using above decorators, inject decorator name to `<decorator name>` in the folloing example.
 ```python